Cabinet committees and taskforces are established by the Premier and approved by Cabinet to deal with specific matters of ongoing importance.

 - support Adelaide to be a thriving city with a strong national and global reputation.

-VCT meeting schedule
+VCT terms of reference and meeting schedule

 2017 future dates yet to be set.